 If you’re staying at Glacier View Campground and want to do the Odessa and Helene Hike, just walk over to the Park and Ride at 6:30 a.m. and get on the C Loop shuttle that goes to Moraine and Fern Lake Trailhead.

 Tell us about your experience in the comments below!
-I’d love to know which alpine lake was your favorite!
-And if you have any other questions about hiking in RMNP that we didn’t answer, fell free to ask in the comments and we’ll get back to you right away!
+I’d love to know which Alpine Lake was your favorite!
+And if you have any other questions about hiking in RMNP that we didn’t answer, feel free to ask in the comments and we’ll get back to you right away!